ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 - A. Copy the data so both EBS volumes contain all the documents.
 - B. Configure the Application Load Balancer to direct a user to the server with the documents.
-- C. Copy the data from both EBS volumes to Amazon EFS.
-Modify the application to save new documents to Amazon EFS.
+- ==C. Copy the data from both EBS volumes to Amazon EFS.
+Modify the application to save new documents to Amazon EFS.==
 - D. Configure the Application Load Balancer to send the request to both servers.
 Return each document from the correct server.

 [Hide Solution](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#) [  Discussion  **25**](https://www.examtopics.com/exams/amazon/aws-certified-solutions-architect-associate-saa-c02/view/6/#)